TUM-I5/MolSim/deliverables/sheet1/README.md

 We decided to use the vector data structure for storing particles, because current version of the simulation doesn’t require us to insert/delete many particles during runtime, however it may still be required in future worksheets, therefore limited dynamic resizing capability vectors is good enough.
 Moreover vector enables more efficient sequential access to the particles than a list, which might be useful in future simulations.

 We then implemented the `applyToAll` and `applyToAllPairs` methods, which make use of Iterator and Strategy pattern ideas.
 The `applyToAll` method has a function as a parameter, which expects a particle object reference as a parameter, and iterates through all the particles in the conteiner to apply the function to each of them. `applyToAllPairs` is analogue to `applyToAll` method, with the only difference that here parameter function expects 2 particle object references in its method signature.
 By utilizing these functions we can do the velocity, force etc. calculations on all particles in the `Model` class.
 We also defined basic data structure functions such as add, delete, count, get etc. for potential future use.

+---

+We also created a base class called `Writer` for all output operations. `XYZWriter` and `VTKWriter` both derive from this class.
+This implementation of strategy pattern allows us to leave choosing the specific output time to the runtime.